robotology/iit-ibm/examples/README.md

 ```
 https://your.machine.ip.address:3000  // <--- mind the https at the beginning!!
 ```
+**Note**.
+Mind
+1. the *https* in the beginning
+2. you cannot use `localhost` in place of `your.machine.ip.address`

-you should get a warning, telling you something on the lines of "your connection is not private".
+You should get a **warning**, telling you that "your connection is not private".
 Click on the link `Advanced` and then `Proceed to (address)`.

 You should now be able to see the usual starting page of yarp.js examples.
-But you are now running on HTTPS!!
+But you are now running on HTTPS!